Agricultural Valuation – aka “Ag Exemption” – with Honey Bees

 Have our Honey Bee hives to qualify for an Ag Valuation and leave the Beekeeping to Harmony Hollow Apiary.
 Call Rex at 469-251-2BEE (2233) for more information and pricing.

-December 2024 – It is time NOW to contact us about having bees placed in spring of 2025 – to continue (or start) your ag history and evaluating commitments for early 2025 ag placement.
+March / April 2025 – Contact us about having bees placed in summer of 2025 – to continue (or start) your ag history and evaluating commitments for early 2025 ag placement.
 New commitment requests will be quoted and filled as livestock are available.
 (Do NOT Wait til April 2025 to ask about hives – it takes time to build up the livestock for each colony).

-Requests in late March through May will be filled as available.
+Requests in late March through Summer will be filled as available.
 State LATE deadline for 1-D-1 paperwork is April 30.

 Texas law, effective January 1, 2012, made it possible for beekeeping to qualify for an Agricultural Valuation (commonly called “ag exemption” – see below) on property taxes.
 This is covered in the Tax Code under Chapter 23, Subchapter D, Sect.
 23.51 (1) and (2).